-VR Health & Safety Training The health & safety training industry needs efficient, cost-effective and timely training.
-VRTS provides real world scenarios without the real-world danger.
+The health & safety training industry needs efficient, cost-effective and timely training.
+VRTS provides real-world scenarios without the real-world danger.
 Unlike classroom training, VRTS delivers immersive, realistic training that students retain now and when they need it on the job.

 Melcher Studios and Armour Safety would like to present the various uses for VR in regards to safety training.

-We are currently developing safety training modules for Virtual Reality systems.
-This allows the participant to become immersed in a safety training scenario like never before; imagine participating in a fall safety training session hundreds of feet in the air with improperly installed fall protection gear.
-Participants get a sense of the real dangers but are 100% safe.
-This visual experience adds another dimension to the training sessions; place your trainees in real-world situations without leaving the classroom.
+We are currently developing safety training modules for use with Virtual Reality systems.
+This allows the participant to become immersed in a safety training scenario like never before.
+Imagine participating in a fall safety training session hundreds of feet in the air and the fall protection gear you are using was not properly installed.
+You are 100% safe with feet on the ground, but you feel like your life is in danger.
+This visual experience adds a whole dimension to the training sessions.
+You can place your trainees in real world situations without leaving the classroom.

 According to Dr. Narendra Kini, CEO at Miami Children’s Health System, the retention level a year after a VR training session can be as much as 80 percent, compared to 20 percent retention after a week with traditional training.